safespring/web/content/en/whitepaper/compliant-kubernetes.md

 In essence, the challenge is to increase software agility through containerization while guaranteeing your organization’s security and compliance.

-Safespring Compliant Kubernetes (CK8s) is a Cloud Native Computing Foundation (CNCF)–certified Kubernetes distribution that comes prepackaged with security-hardened configurations and open-source components aligned with best practices.
-Safespring provides quarterly releases of Compliant Kubernetes—testing and hardening the components to ensure they meet the strict security and regulatory requirements our customers have for their container platforms.
+Elastisys Welkin is a Cloud Native Computing Foundation (CNCF)–certified Kubernetes distribution that comes prepackaged with security-hardened configurations and open-source components aligned with best practices.
+Elastisys provides the Kubernetes platform, while Safespring provides the Compute infrastructure it runs on.

 {{% horisontal-card image="/img/blue/safespring_card_compute.jpg" linkref="/services/compute.md" linktext="Read more" cardtitle="Safespring Compute is the core of Compliant Kubernetes" text="Our infrastructure service is hosted in secure data centers within the EU and isn’t affected by foreign laws such as the CLOUD Act or FISA 702." %}}